Quantum Dropout: On and Over the Hardness of Quantum Approximate Optimization Algorithm

 Let us summarize our improvements to the regular QAOA via quantum dropout (Fig. \ref{fig:qaoa}).
 We start the problem with an efficient classical solver.
 If the result is satisfactory, we stop the procedure since there is no point in a quantum solver.
-Otherwise, these failed classical results, typically low-lying excited states (local minima), offer insights as we prepare quantum dropout for QAOA: whether a clause should be kept or available for quantum dropout to underweight the distractions and enhance the chances to locate $\boldsymbol{s}_{gs}$.
+Otherwise, these failed classical results, typically low-lying excited states (local minima), offer insights as we prepare quantum dropout for QAOA: whether a clause should be kept or available for quantum dropout to underweight the distracting local minima and enhance the chances to locate $\boldsymbol{s}_{gs}$.
 Finally, we optimize $\ket{\mixParam, \drvParam}$ with respect to the original cost function $\langle \hat{H}_C\rangle$ with a complete set of clauses to ensure the uniqueness of the global minimum.
-The current procedure does not incur obvious overhead to the conventional QAOA since the preliminary approaches and the quantum-dropout controls are both inexpensive on a classical computer.
-We leave further details to the later examples and Supplemental Materials.
+The current procedure does not incur obvious overhead to the conventional QAOA since the preliminary approaches and the quantum-dropout controls are both inexpensive on a classical computer; see Appendix D. We emphasize that there are essential differences between quantum dropout and dropout in artificial neural networks, and their similarity is merely symbolic: there are no neurons in QAOA's quantum circuit, and quantum dropout operates on the Hamiltonian level; also, we apply quantum dropout at the beginning - remove clauses from the Hamiltonian for a modified QAOA circuit model - and keep the architecture in training and application afterward.
+These differ from classical dropout, which randomly sets aside a fraction of the neurons during training \cite{MLbook, Nitish2014}.

-\emph{Not-all-equal 3-SAT problems}\textemdash Without loss of generality, we use this specific combinatorial problem to illustrate how to implement QAOA with quantum dropout and demonstrate its effectiveness.
-The solution $\boldsymbol{s}_{gs}$ of an NAE3SAT problem satisfies not-all-equal $s_i, s_j, s_k$ for a given set of clauses $[i, j, k]\in \mathscr{C}$.
-For instance, clause $[1, 2, 3]$ allows $s_1=s_2=1, s_3=-1$ but not $s_1=s_2=s_3=1$.
-Such NAE3SAT problems are NP-complete and a polynomial algorithm is not yet available in general \cite{Moret1988, Dinur2005,garey1979computers, NPcomplete1990}.
+\emph{Not-all-equal 3-SAT problems}\textemdash We use the NAE3SAT problems to demonstrate how to implement QAOA with quantum dropout and its effectiveness due to the straightforward control of their hardness following an intuitive, simple picture, as we explain in the following.
+This choice will not cause a loss of generality as the NAE3SAT problems are NP-complete, i.e., any quadratic unconstrained binary optimization problem of the decision version \footnote{The decision version asks whether the objective function's minimum could be lower than a given value.} can be reduced to it, yet a polynomial algorithm is not available in general \cite{Moret1988, Dinur2005,garey1979computers, NPcomplete1990}; see Appendix J for further details and examples.